ministryofjustice/c100-heroku-terraform/README.md

     source .env

+You will also need to run the task to create the terraform workspaces - this lets terraform manage different states per environment:

+    `make create-workspaces`

 ## Running tasks

 The code is paramaterised, using an environment-specific config file (`environments/{env name}/terraform.tfvars`) to set appropriate values.